byu-oit/byu-jwt-nodejs/README.md

 ## API

 ### JWT Header Names
-BYU's API Manager creates an HTTP header that contains a signed JWT.
+BYU's API Manager creates an HTTP header that contains a signed JWT(https://jwt.io).
 The names of the designed BYU signed headers can be referenced here for lookup convenience.
 #### BYU_JWT_HEADER_CURRENT
 The property containing the name of the HTTP header that contains the BYU signed JWT sent directly from BYU's API Manager.